abevoelker/devise-passwordless/UPGRADING.md

     class CustomSessionsController < Devise::Passwordless::SessionsController
     ```

-    Finally, change the route of your resource to match it:
+    Then, change the route of your resource to match it:

     ```ruby
     devise_for :users,
       controllers: { sessions: "custom_sessions" }
     ```

+    Finally, you should review the latest source of
+    `Devise::Passwordless::SessionsController` as its implementation has changed,
+    so you'll want to sync up your customizations.
 * Routing no longer requires custom `devise_scope` for magic links
   * Delete any route declarations from `config/routes.rb` that look like this: